GTC SBB FreeSurf.

 In the event of any breach by the customer of legal regulations or official orders, the customer shall release SBB AG from all claims brought by third parties against SBB AG as a result of these violations.
 In such an eventuality, the customer shall hold SBB AG fully harmless, and shall as a general matter be obliged to support SBB AG in good faith in defending against any unjustified claims.

 The customer must register in order to use SBB FreeSurf (MSISDN/telephone number).
 Registration is open-ended.
+Registration is cancelled if no access occurs for six months.
 The system requires the customer to enter his/her mobile phone number.
 SBB AG reserves the right to request that individual customers or all customers re-register at any time.
 The first time he/she logs into the system, the customer will be asked to read and accept these GTC.

 5. Data protection.